 Security teams do not work in isolation.
 Other organizations hold fundamental resources for a security team’s strategy.
 Resource conversations may often find budget or headcount applied to non-security organizations.

-As an example, infrastructure budgets often have engineering time to leverage cloud-based security tooling or headcount to manage remote authentication for development.
+As an example, infrastructure budgets often have engineering resource to purchase and implement cloud-based security tooling or to manage remote authentication.

 Another example would be IT budgets.
 IT is often responsible for the on/offboarding of employees and employee access to IT services.
 Central to this are single sign-on products, multi-factor products, and VPN.
 Non-security organizations plan for purchasing what we’d normally call “security” products.